SzymexStudio/Friday-Night-Funkin-Never-2-Engine/README.md

 solution at the moment.

 **2.1 Restrictions**
- - **Changing characters during a song.**
-    - This causes terrible lags that are not welcome in the game.
-Of course, we are still thinking how to solve this problem
- - **Animations in the scene.**
-    - Clickteam does not allow you to create Animations in the object while the application is running.
-However, that we already have a plan how to make Animation  objects in scenes only that it would be a limited number of objects.
 - **Custom Font in DX11**
   - Unfortunately to use fonts in DX11 you have to create a mod in source code, Clickteam fusion unfortunately has problems with loading fonts from external files in DX11